-Caraline then joined the Labor & Employment Group at Waller Lansden Dortch & Davis, LLP, Nashville’s largest law firm and one of the 200 largest firms in the United States.
+Caraline then joined the Labor & Employment Group at Waller Lansden Dortch & Davis, LLP, Nashville’s largest law firm and one of the 200 largest firms in the United States (now Holland & Knight LLP).
 At Waller, Caraline represented companies of all sizes, from small businesses to Fortune 500 companies, all across the country.
 She counseled these companies in a variety of legal matters, ranging from developing employment policies to advising companies on employee concerns to representing companies in litigation.
-Caraline was recognized by Best Lawyers: Ones to Watch for 2022 in the category of Labor & Employment Litigation and for 2023 for both Labor & Employment Litigation and Labor & Employment—Management.
+Caraline has been recognized by Best Lawyers: Ones to Watch every year since 2022.
+Best Lawyers are selected by peer-review survey based on their professional abilities and reputations.

 Caraline now brings her recognized skill back to representing Tennessee employees, as one of the only Tennessee employment lawyers representing working people who knows what happens in the “other room” when employers are dealing with employment lawsuits.

 Caraline has helped educate her fellow lawyers on labor and employment issues by presenting at continuing legal education programs and writing articles for legal publications.
 Her article on maternity discrimination, Getting Off the Mommy Track: An International Model Law Solution to the Global Maternity Discrimination Crisis, was published in the Vanderbilt Journal of Transnational Law in 2014 and has been cited in textbooks and other publications about women’s rights.